Pull Changes from your org

 }

-The replacements field (available in sfp-pro) provides detailed information about reverse text replacements applied during the pull operation, including any pattern suggestions detected.
+The `replacements` field provides detailed information about reverse text replacements applied during the pull operation, including any pattern suggestions detected.